renehernandez/BitKnown/README.md

 ## Intro

-BitKnown is a very simple fork of the [Odin](https://github.com/h4t0n/odin) theme.
+BitKnown is a fork of the [Odin](https://github.com/h4t0n/odin) theme.

 ## Features

-* Works with Ghost upto version 1.22.2 (tested), but it should work with higher versions as well
+* Works with Ghost upto version 2.0.3 (tested), but it should work with higher versions as well
 * Fully responsive (for mobiles and tablets)
 * Include Bootstrap framework
 * Include MathJax for math writing